Skip to content

 agr remove

-Uninstall skills from all configured tools and remove them from agr.toml.
-Each skill is deleted from every tool's skills directory (e.g., .claude/skills/, .cursor/skills/) and its dependency entry is removed from the manifest.
+Uninstall skills or ralphs and remove them from agr.toml.
+Skills are deleted from every tool's skills directory (e.g., .claude/skills/, .cursor/skills/).
+Ralphs are deleted from .agents/ralphs/<name>/.
+In both cases the dependency entry is removed from the manifest.

 agr remove <handle>...